DioLps/DioLps/README.md

 ### What I'm working on 👨‍💻

-🔭 A payment app integration based on webview and a custom layer of communication for IOS and Android.
+🔭 A major cashless payment app, which needs to be integrated via webview and use a custom layer of communication for IOS and Android.

 ### What I'm learning now 📖

-🌱 Game development and japanese 🇯🇵
+🌱 Math and japanese 🇯🇵

 ### Here is some tecnologies that i already worked with 💻